Results of IIT entrance exam JEE-Advanced announced; R K Shishir bag top rank | Education

 - India

+Shishir is followed by Polu Lakshmi Sai Lohith Reddy and Thomas Biju Cheeramvelil on the second and third spots.

+Others in the top 10 include – Vangapalli Sai Siddhartha, Mayank Motwani, Polisetty Karthikeya, Pratik Sahoo, Dheeraj Kurukunda, Mahit Gadhiwala and Vetcha Gnana Mahesh.

-''The aggregate marks are calculated as a sum of the marks obtained in mathematics, physics and chemistry.
-Candidates have to satisfy the subject-wise as well as aggregate qualifying marks to be included in the rank list,'' a senior IIT Bombay official said.
+''The aggregate is calculated as a sum of the marks obtained in mathematics, physics and chemistry.
+Candidates have to satisfy subject-wise as well as aggregate qualifying marks to be included in the rank list,'' the IIT Bombay official said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)